The home of sports games

 Nike vs Vans Sizing

-But hold up, not every model fits the same, even within the same brand.
+Keep in mind not every model fits the same, even within the same brand.
 That's why our guide goes beyond the basics as we delve into which shoes work best for narrow and wide feet as well.

-So, no more second-guessing on whether those fresh kicks will fit.
+No more second-guessing on whether those fresh kicks will fit.
 Let's dive in and step up your sneaker game by making sure you purchase shoes that fit correctly.

 How should they fit?